DETAILED ACTION

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention.

 The requirement that the open corners of the group of connected, pyramid-shaped structures are “configured to provide an egress path for moisture” is a statement of intended use.
-Resch’s core meets this claim requirement because it is capable of being used as claimed.
+The requirements the rectangular-shaped top and bottom components respectively “provide bonding” (or provide bonding surfaces) for first and second face sheets and that the claimed product is a “core material for composite construction” are also statements of intended.
+Resch’s core and its components meet these claim requirements because it is capable of being used as claimed.
 For example, Resch’s Figure 1 shows that there are spaces between the various segments (3) of material, much like the instantly disclosed and claimed invention, which the instant disclosure teaches enable a core structure to provide an egress path for moisture (Resch, Fig. 1; Applicant’s Specification, Figs. 1-3; Applicant’s published application, par.
 27).
 Therefore and as evidenced by the instant disclosure, the open corners of Resch’s core are capable of allowing the passage (or egress) of moisture, as claimed.
+As an adhesive or other bonding operation can be applied them, the flattened, rectangular top and bottom elements are capable of “providing bonding” as claimed.
+Resch’s product also meets the requirement of being “for composite construction” because it can be used as claimed.

 Claim Rejections - 35 USC § 103